 Poke is definitely best eaten the day that it is made, but it can be stored in the refrigerator in a sealed airtight container for up to two days.

 While Ahi tuna (aka yellowfin tuna) is the most authentic fish for making poke, there are some alternatives that are also wonderful to use for making poke.
 It should really come down to what is the freshest available.
-Try making poke out of salmon, albacore or yellowtail, which are all fantastic alternatives.
+Try making salmon poke or poke out of albacore or yellowtail, which are all fantastic alternatives.

 So you are having a party and need a unique idea to entertain and feed your hungry guests?
-Make it a Hawaiian themed party and set up a poke bar so everyone can make their own personalized poke bowls.
+Make it a Hawaiian-themed party and set up a poke bar so everyone can make their own personalized poke bowls.
 Make the poke and put it in a bowl over ice so it stays chilled, put out all the other amazing toppings and let your guests go to town.
-It will be so much fun and something super unique that everyone will remember and want to replicate. 🙂

 - cooked sushi or brown rice